Homecare plan for the 5 stages of Parkinson’s disease

 This therapy can help people with Parkinson’s to manage everyday activities that involve sitting, walking, standing and getting in and out of the bath, a chair, bed etc. As well as useful stretches and exercises, physiotherapy can help to strengthen muscles and help people with more severe mobility issues to manage falls and gain confidence.

-Stage four of Parkinson’s
+Stage four

 At this stage, mobility is likely to be a much greater concern.
 It can even be dangerous for some people to be left alone as the likelihood of a fall or confusion is higher.
 Movement may require a walker or other type of assistive device as limbs become painful or stiff.
 If a tremor is one of the symptoms being experienced, it may now be quite pronounced.

-Home care plan for stage four
+Homecare plan for stage four

-Many people are unable to live alone at this stage of Parkinson’s because of significant decreases in movement and reaction times.
+Many people are unable to live alone at this stage of Parkinson’s because of the significant decreases in movement and reaction times.
 Aid with daily tasks such as eating and washing will now more than likely require assistance.

-Stage five of Parkinson’s
+Stage five

 This is the most advanced and debilitating stage of Parkinson’s disease.
 For many, they may now be confined to bed or require a wheelchair as they can no longer walk.
 Because Parkinson’s is a neurological disease, and due to some of the side effects of drug treatment, people may also experience hallucinations and delusions.
 This can be difficult to manage for a carer.
 If you are looking after someone with Parkinson’s, be sure to seek support.